cheeterLee/yt-transcript/README.md

+# Youtube assistent powered by LLM

-# Youtube assistent: ask question about a video
+- Ask question about a youtube video
 - Python + LangChain

 Install the required packages: